 Its data logging and real-time monitoring feature help to provide early warning in case of failures.
-It also helps in observing the behaviour of ground movement after construction and indicates potentially dangerous conditions that may adversely affect the stability of the structure, its foundation and appurtenant.
+It also helps in observing the behavior of ground movement after construction and indicates potentially dangerous conditions that may adversely affect the stability of the structure, its foundation, and its appurtenant.

 A suspension stainless steel wire rope is available to position a single or group of sensors where the profile of the entire borehole is not of interest, but only a specific portion needs monitoring.

 The Encardio Rite Model EAN-53MW is one of the most advanced wireless in-place inclinometer (IPI) systems, designed to measure the lateral movement of earthworks or structures.
 The wireless IPI system is used in critical applications where real-time monitoring and early warning are required to protect life and valuable assets.

 The wireless IPI system primarily consists of an array of inclination sensors with SDI-12 digital interface, placed inside an inclinometer gauge well-connected to a wireless mesh network with Node and Gateway, to enable real-time monitoring.